 COVID 19 Response & Accommodations

-The COVID 19 outbreak is an additional hurdle to safety and support for survivors of sexual assault, domestic violence, and sex trafficking.
-WEAVE recognizes that the need for safety and support may increase due to social distancing, school and work closures, etc.
+The COVID 19 outbreak is an additional hurdle to safety, support, and access for survivors of sexual assault, domestic violence, and sex trafficking.
+WEAVE recognizes that the need for safety, support, and access may increase due to social distancing, school and work closures, etc.

 As we continue to navigate the constantly changing service landscape, WEAVE has completed an analysis of possible exposure risk by service location and program area.
 The following services remain fully operational with no changes:

 - Emergency shelter

 - Transitional housing

 We have added Online Chat via our website to offer another means of supporting survivors who may not be able to call the Support Line due to sheltering at home with the abuser.
 Chat is available via the website Monday through Friday from 8:30 am to 9 pm at this time.